Sex vs Gender

 Today ‘queer’ is a term for a person who experiences same-sex attraction (such as lesbian, gay, bisexual and pansexual people), and/or is transgender or gender diverse.
 That might sounds pretty broad…which it is!
 Some people like ‘queer’ for how big and inclusive it is.
 Some people aren’t comfortable with it and prefer to use the acronym LGBTIQA+.
 It’s important to respect each individual’s experience with the word.

 DID YOU KNOW?

-Queer also has a strong political history – many LGBT+ activists reclaimed the term, and saw queer as meaning to live a proud existence outside of normative expectations.
+Queer also has a strong political history – many LGBTIQA+ activists reclaimed the term, and saw queer as meaning to live a proud existence outside of normative expectations.

 Being Respectful of Language

 It’s always best to respect the language that someone chooses for themselves – if someone tells you they’re queer, or if you identify as queer, then that’s a really great and appropriate use of the word.
 As with identity terms, it’s important to be respectful and to use the word in a positive way, and not as an insult or a negative thing.
 (That goes for ‘gay’ too!)

 You get to choose whatever language, identity and community feels best for you – sometimes that might feel amazing and powerful, and sometimes that might feel scary.
 The good news is there are folks who can help support and guide you in your journey, and there’s no wrong answer, and your answer is always allowed to change.

 LGBTIAQ+ people can face discrimination for their identities for a range of reasons, and often advocate for acceptance in society.
 This can make employment, expressing themselves, and many types of relationships difficult for them.
 We encourage you to exercise respect, thoughtfulness, and an open mind when engaging with the LGBTIAQ+ community, regardless of your background.